Exploring Peer Review Dynamics with LLM Agents

 In our recent work, accepted as a main track (Oral) paper at EMNLP 2024, we introduce AgentReview, the first large language model (LLM)-based framework designed to simulate the peer review process.
 AgentReview allows for the controlled simulation of peer review dynamics using LLM agents, enabling researchers to explore biases, reviewer roles, and decision mechanisms in a way that respects privacy while providing actionable insights into how the peer review process can be improved.

-AgentReview provides a flexible and extensible testbed for studying the impact of different roles and decision mechanisms in peer review.
-It follows procedures of popular Natural Language Processing (NLP) and Machine Learning (ML) conferences.
+AgentReview provides a flexible, extensible testbed for studying the impact of different roles and decision mechanisms in peer review.
+It follows the procedures of popular NLP and ML conferences, simulating reviewers, authors, and Area Chairs as LLM agents.

-We use AgentReview to simulate peer review process using real conference papers from ICLR 2020 to 2023, and explore several sociological theories that explain how multiple factors affect peer review outcomes.
+We use AgentReview to simulate peer review with real ICLR papers (2020–2023) and probe sociological theories that explain how latent factors shape review outcomes.

-Social Influence Theory suggests that individuals in a group tend to revise their beliefs towards a common viewpoint.
-In AgentReview, we observe that reviewers often align their ratings with their peers during the rebuttal phase (Phase III.
-Reviewer-Author Discussion), leading to a 27.2% decrease in the standard deviation of ratings.
+Social Influence Theory suggests that individuals in a group revise their beliefs toward a common viewpoint.
+In AgentReview, reviewers align their ratings with peers during the rebuttal phase (Phase III.
+Reviewer–Author Discussion).

-Paper review is typically unpaid and time-consuming.
-Altruism Fatigue describes how this demanding nature of peer review can lead to superficial assessments when reviewers feel their efforts go unrecognized.
-Including just one _irresponsible_ reviewer led to an 18.7% drop in engagement during the Reviewer-AC discussion phase, as reviewers provided shorter, less detailed feedback.
+Peer review is unpaid and time-consuming.
+Altruism Fatigue describes how this demanding nature can lead to superficial assessments when reviewers feel their efforts go unrecognized.

 Reviewers may give more favorable ratings to papers from well-known authors.
-When reviewers were aware of the authors' identities, paper decisions changed by 27.7%, highlighting how prestige can unjustly influence the review process.
+When reviewers were aware of author identities, paper decisions shifted measurably, highlighting how prestige can unjustly influence the review process.

 AgentReview offers key insights into latent factors like bias, expertise, and motivation, helping design more equitable and efficient peer review systems.
-Future processes could incorporate better checks for reviewer expertise and commitment to reduce biases and move towards more equitable, transparent, and efficient peer review processes.
+Future processes could incorporate checks for reviewer expertise and commitment to reduce biases and move toward more equitable, transparent, and efficient peer review.

 AgentReview's simulations enable adaptive mechanisms, such as adjusting the number of reviewers or the process length based on a paper's complexity.
 This flexibility maintains rigor while streamlining the review process.